ControlzEx/ControlzEx/Wiki/ThemeManager.md

 using ControlzEx.Theming;
 ```

-1. Optional: If you wish to use `HSL` to create the `AccentColors` instead of semi-transparent colors you can set this in the options:
+1. Optional: If you wish to use `HSL` to create the `AccentColors` instead of semi-transparent colors, you can set this in the options:
     ```c#
     RuntimeThemeGenerator.Current.Options.UseHSL = [true/false];
     ```